Mekari Qontak

 CRM Software

-Software that helps businesses manage customer interactions, sales, and support and analyze customer data.
+Programs that help businesses handle customer interactions, sales, and support and look at customer data.

 CRM Strategy